emmyatri/Resume/index.md

 ### Fall 2017 - Winter 2024
 **Wedding Musician Extraordinaire** • Anyone Who Would Pay Me
 - Used 25 years of rigorous classical piano study to end up with Piano Man by Billy Joel as my most requested song.
-- Can play Pachelbel's Canon in over 38 different ways while blindfolded
+- Can play Pachelbel's Canon in over 38 different ways while blindfolded.
 - Proficient at coordinating with client to curate their perfect musical experience.
-- I also do Bar/Bat Mitzvahs
+- I also do Bar/Bat Mitzvahs.

 ## Technical Skills